FLORIDA LAW CON: A BENCH & BAR CONFERENCE REIMAGED

 A: A person can register as Regular, Affiliate Bar, or Government/Judicial.
 The Affiliate Bar pricing is reserved for our participating bar partners and their membership.
 Government/Judicial is reserved for Judges and other legal professionals in the government and/or 501(c)(3) sector.
 Regular pricing is reserved for non-Government/Judicial and Affiliate Bar members.
 If a person selects a category other than Regular, your registration will be subject to verification and thus made “Pending” until confirmed.
 If we can’t confirm your registration in the Affiliate Bar or Government/Judicial section, additional payment will be required to participate in our conference as a Regular attendee.

 A: The pricing is separated in different categories from early-bird, fixed, and OMG pricing.
-Our early-bird pricing will end on February 29th.
-The fixed pricing will end on March 31st.
-Lastly, our OMG pricing is reversed to start approximately 2-weeks until the conference and after the conference.
-This will be visible until the conference is removed from the platform.
+Our early-bird pricing will end on March 1st.
+The fixed pricing will end on March 22nd.
+Lastly, our OMG pricing is reserved to start approximately 2-weeks until the conference and after the conference.
+This will be visible until the conference is removed from the platform.hide.